jefedigital/mathsidian/README.md

 If you encounter any issues or have suggestions for improvements, please visit the plugin's GitHub repository to submit an issue or contribute to the project.

-Thank you for using the Enhanced Math Plugin!
+Thank you for using Mathsidian!